jackbaty/archive.baty.net/content/posts/2017/2017-11-25-wordpress-is-a-typewriter.md

-+++
+---
-date = "2017-11-25T07:01:32-05:00"
+date: "2017-11-25T07:01:32-05:00"
-description = "Why publishing with WordPress is like using a typewriter" slug = "wordpress-is-a-typewriter" tags = ["blogging", "wordpress"] title = "WordPress is a Typewriter"
+description: Why publishing with WordPress is like using a typewriter

-+++
+slug: wordpress-is-a-typewriter
+tags:
+- blogging
+- wordpress
+title: WordPress is a Typewriter
+---

 A "Type-In" is an event during which people get together with their typewriters at a library or coffee shop.
 They talk typing, show interested people how typewriters work and let them try typing for themselves.
 I read a story about a Type-In at which there was a young boy watching over his mother's shoulder.
 As soon as his mother began typing, the boy exclaimed, "The letters go right onto the paper!"